How To Increase Employee Participation with Volunteer Programs

-If you didn’t already know, according to the 2015 Giving in Numbers study, company-wide day of service is the most successful volunteer program which is why the number of companies with this type of program grew from 48% to 58% in the past two years!
+According to the 2019 Giving in Numbers infographic, 66% of employees volunteered if the company offered paid-release time volunteer programs.
 Companies with a day of service experience increased participation numbers across the board.
 It makes sense when we take a look at these facts:

-- 39% of managers would be more willing to participate in cause work if the CEO also participated
+- 39% of managers are more likely to volunteer if their CEO does

 Aside from being highly successful in driving participation, days of service offer leaders the opportunity to have their staff help with organizing tasks, leading teams and developing skills outside their usual role.